StockerMC/Eloquence/README.md

 # Running the backend
 1. `cd` into `alice-hacks-backend` folder
-2. Run `uvicorn` to start the backend server.
+2. Run `uvicorn server:app --port 3000` to start the backend server.
 Keep note of the ip address that is outputted.

 # Running the frontend
 1. `cd` into the `alice-hacks-frontend` folder